Novel Coronavirus (COVID-19)

 The CDC has reported that most people with COVID-19 have mild illness and can recover at home without medical care.
 At, St. Joseph, the same has been true.
 Most people who tested positive for COVID-19 had mild symptoms and were able to recover safely at home.
 Thankfully, our community has not seen the surge that many were expecting.
 In fact, we have only treated four (4) COVID-19 positive patients requiring overnight hospitalization to date.

-We have are now resuming some elective and non-urgent surgeries and procedures that were previously rescheduled out of an abundance of caution amid the COVID-19 pandemic.
+We have resumed elective and non-urgent surgeries and procedures that were previously rescheduled out of an abundance of caution amid the COVID-19 pandemic.

 Respiratory Infection Clinic